 RegionVisa CoverageMastercard CoverageRecommendation

-JapanStrong (except rural cash-only)Weaker in rural areasVisa primary, cash backup
+JapanStrong (except rural)Weaker in rural areasVisa primary, cash backup

 Western EuropeExcellentExcellentEither works